kaw393939/is601homework1-spring2024/readme.md

 # Homework One

 For this assignment you need to setup WSL2 on Windows 10/11 and install the Ubuntu operating system as seen in the video.
 For Macintosh users, you already have Linux/Unix, so you just need to install Git and you can follow the same procedure to generate the GitHub ssh key.
+You need to practice doing clear clean commits of single files and merging locally and remotly on GitHub using a pull request.
+Put "Hello Professor" in the readme.md file and use Markdown to format it.

 ## Instructor Videos
 1. [WSL 2 Setup - Part 1](https://youtu.be/JyvEEy9jIjQ)